-The typical way that a sportsbook makes money is from a commission, mostly referred to as ‘the juice’.
-If everything was fair and even, the bets on both sides of the equation would be even.
+The typical way that a sportsbook makes money is from a commission, mainly referred to as ‘the juice.’
+If everything were fair and even, the bets on both sides of the equation would be even.
 What does that mean?
-Here’s an example:

-Let’s say you and your friend were betting each other in this contest and you each put up $50.
+Let’s say you and your friend were betting each other in this contest, and you each put up $50.
 If you had the Packers and won, they’d pay you $50.
 If they had the Cardinals and won, you’d pay them $50.
 That’s even, right?
 But when it comes to sportsbooks, they’re willing to take whatever side of the bet you don’t want to take – they do that with every customer – and then their only goal is to get even action on both sides of the line.
-Using the example above, if they had around $100,000 in bets on the Packers, their goal would be to get $100,000 on the Cardinals as well.
+Using the example above, if they had around $100,000 in bets on the Packers, their goal would be to get $100,000 on the Cardinals.
 In football, most sportsbooks put the lines at -110 and take that ten-cent juice.
-If that’s the case, then it doesn’t matter to them who wins because with even money on each side, they’ll pay out the winning side with the losing sides money, minus the commission.
+If that’s the case, then it doesn’t matter to them who wins because with even money on each side, they’ll pay out the winners with the losing side’s money, minus the commission.

 Here’s a clearer picture: